nikboyd/contacts-lab/README.md

 [RepositoryTest][storage-test] ensures that the storage layer works properly for the service layer, esp. those operations that store and retrieve the domain model objects to and from the backing store.

+### Software BOM

+This project uses a few SBOM packages to manage its library dependencies, including those for:
+Spring, Spring Boot, Apache CXF, Log4j.
+This approach helps coordinate specific library versions and their upgrades over time.
+It also comes in handy when addressing security threats raised by associated tooling such as GitHub's depend-a-bot.

 [apache-cxf]: https://cxf.apache.org/
 [enunciate]: http://enunciate.webcohesion.com/